fragaria/karmen/src/karmen_backend/README.md

 Thus forcing the user to send the username/password pair again.
 A special endpoint should be used for that to prevent issuing unnecessary refresh tokens.
 - User accounts can be suspended by admins.
 Whole API is then rendered inaccessible for them.
+- Every user can have multiple **API tokens**.
+These are *always nonfresh, in a `user` role and do not expire.*
+If you need to get rid of them, revoke them in the application.

+Also, there are at least two users available in the fresh dev environment:

+- `test-admin` (password *admin-password*) - An Administrator that can do everything, for example add more users.
+- `test-user` (password *user-password*) - A user with restricted permissions.
+She cannot manage other users and printers.

+In the production mode, there is a default admin user named `karmen` with password `karmen3D` that has to be changed upon first login.
+Make sure that you do this right after the installation.

+## Webcam proxying

+In the dev mode (without nginx), the webcam proxying does not really work due to bad performance of the raw Python.

+In production mode (when flask is run through uWSGI and nginx), the webcams are dynamically proxied directly through nginx.
+How does it work?
+In every call of the `check_printers` task, every responding printer is queried for its webcam stream address.
+If there is one, it is stored in redis cache.

+Nginx ([openresty](https://openresty.org/) flavour in particular) is then performing a lookup via lua script connected to the redis cache on every request to `/proxied-webcam/<ip>`.
+If it finds an active record, it passes the connection there, if it doesn't, it responds with 404.